JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 Moreover, very similar functionality.
 The only distinction is that this command does not add new weapons, items, locations, armor or other aspects to the Monster Hunter World database.
 It simply allows a privileged use to edit currently existing information about an item, weapon, location, armour, or other.
-The program will prompt the user for to enter the type of data they wish to edit.
+The program will prompt the user  to enter the type of data they wish to edit.
 If the user inputs an invalid type; other than items, weapons, locations or other, that is not apart of the game.
 The bot will print an appropriate message, and prompt for editing input again.
-However, if the user again, provides misguided input then the _user_ command exits.
+However, if the user again, provides misguided input then the _edit_ command exits.
 However, if the user inputs valid input that references a specific type of item in the game.
 Then the Bot will find that item and provide a list of all fields available to edit.
 This way it creates no ambiguity on the users perspective, for what can and cannot be edited in the Monster Hunter World game via the Discord bot.

 A privilege user is define by roles in Discord.
 Each Discord user account has a role on a server that the user's account is a member of.
+This is given by the Admin of the server.
 Therefore, if the role is of type "privileged" then the bot will allow that user account to adjust data or edit it in the database of Monster Hunter World video game.

 As with **REQ 140**, **REQ 150** is considered more of a bonus feature and therefore is